-While in Pennsylvania, Professor Paulsen served as a member and treasurer of the Lehigh Valley Planning Commission, a regional and county planning commission, and on a township Zoning Board.
+While in Pennsylvania, Professor Paulsen served as a member and treasurer of the Lehigh Valley Planning Commission, a regional planning commission, and on a township zoning board.
 He currently serves as a member of the City of Middleton's Workforce Housing Task Force.
 Professor Paulsen is a member of the American Institute of Certified Planners (AICP).

 Schneider, A., Chang, C., and Paulsen, K. (2015).
 The Changing Spatial Form of Cities in Western China.
 Landscape and Urban Planning.
 135: 40-61.
 View Publication.

 Paulsen, K. (2014).
 Geography, Policy, or Market?
 New Evidence on the Measurement and Causes of Sprawl (and Infill) in U.S. Metropolitan Regions.
 Urban Studies.
 51(12), 2629-2645.
 View Publication.
 Data Appendix.

 Paulsen, K. (2014).
 The Effects of Land Development on Municipal Finance.
 Journal of Planning Literature.
 29(1), 20-40.
 View Publication.

 Paulsen, K. 2013.
 The Effects of Growth Management on the Spatial Extent of Urban Development, Revisited.
 Land Economics, 89(2):193-210.
 View publication.